Jane Franklin Mecom: Early life and family

 Mecom's father had seven children from a previous marriage.
 Mecom was the youngest of ten children to Josiah Franklin's second wife, Abiah Folger.
 Jane Franklin was born at Blue Ball house on Union Street in Boston, Massachusetts on March 27, 1712.

-Mecom never attended school, as public schools in Boston did not enroll females.
+Mecom never attended school, as public schools in Boston did not enroll women.
 Though Mecom never attended school, she learned to read and write under the tutelage of Benjamin Franklin.
 This education under Benjamin Franklin continued until Mecom was 11 years old.
 In 1723, Benjamin ran away to become a printer in New York and escape his indenture to his brother, leaving his 11-year-old sister alone.
 Franklin first wrote a letter to Mecom in 1726, and their correspondence continued until Franklin's death in 1790.

 At 15, she was married off, although the legal marrying age in Massachusetts was 16, and her brothers and most of her sisters had married by 24, none of them before 20.
 She was married to a nearly illiterate 22-year-old saddler, Edward Mecom, a poor Scottish immigrant whose swings of mental instability were inherited by at least two of his sons.
 Constantly in deep debt, he spent much of his marriage in debtors' prison, leaving his wife to be the family breadwinner.
 Mecom's historians agree that this likely was not a love match.
 Jill Lepore, the primary and only historian so far of Jane Franklin, theorizes that the young girl could have had an affair and become pregnant out of wedlock from it, and the marriage was an attempt to save the family dignity.
 If there had been a child she miscarried it; her first son, Josiah Mecom, was born two years later and she named him for her father.
-He died three weeks before his first birthday.
+He died at age 11 months.

 Jane and Edward Mecom had twelve children: Josiah Mecom I, Edward "Neddy" Mecom, Benjamin "Benny" Mecom, Ebenezer Mecom, Sarah "Sally" Mecom, Peter Franklin Mecom, John Mecom, Josiah Mecom, Jane "Jenny" Mecom, James Mecom, Mary "Polly" Mecom, and Abiah Mecom.

 One son, Benjamin, disappeared during the Battle of Trenton.
 Two of her sons struggled with mental illness.
 Mecom made efforts to keep her children out of debtors' prison, the almshouse, and asylums.
 Several of them succumbed to an illness now believed to be tuberculosis.
 Only one of Mecom's children outlived her, her daughter, Jane Collas.
 Her husband, Edward Mecom died in 1765 after 38 years of marriage, leaving no will, and leaving Mecom in debt.